 The incorporation of roundabouts will greatly improve traffic flow in the corridor while also reducing the number of serious accidents.
 The many benefits of roundabouts include improved safety resulting in a 90% reduction in fatalities; 76% reduction in injuries; and a 35% reduction in all crashes.
 Studies have also shown that accidents that do occur are typically less serious and that roundabouts are safer for pedestrians and bicyclists.
 Roundabouts have also been proven to greatly improve traffic flow by reducing congestion, decreasing traffic delays and increasing traffic capacity.
 They are also more environmentally friendly — reducing pollution with fewer stops and hard accelerations — resulting in less vehicle emissions, fuel consumption and noise.
 Roundabouts are also generally considered to be more aesthetically pleasing than traditional intersections — enhancing and defining corridors and cities.

-The Evergreen Road Improvement Project will begin construction the week of June 23 and is expected to be completed by July of 2015.
+The Evergreen Road Improvement Project began construction the week of June 23, 2014 and is expected to be completed by July of 2015.
 Evergreen Road will remain open to traffic during construction, maintaining one lane in each direction.
 The project will improve Evergreen Road and the surrounding area in numerous ways, including: the complete replacement of deteriorated pavement; correction of storm water system inadequacies; improved traffic flow and safety; enhanced pedestrian amenities; creation of a strong link between east and west sides of Evergreen; and overall beautification of the corridor and City.